p2ppsr/babbage-sdk/README.md

     *   `obj.derivationPrefix` **[string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String)?** A derivation prefix used for all outputs.
 If provided, derivation prefixes on all outputs are optional.

 Returns **[Promise](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Promise)<[Object](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Object)>** Object containing reference number, status=success, and human-readable note acknowledging the transaction

+## SDK Connection Substrates

+The Babbage SDK connects to a running *Computing with Integrity* (CWI) kernel instance, allowing applications to plug into user-owned identities.
+There are currently three *substrates* (connection modes) that the SDK can use to link an application to a MetaNet identity provider:

+1.  **Window API**: In a web browser, the SDK will first try to use a `window.CWI` interface for communicating with the kernel.
+2.  **Babbage XDM**: In a browser or iframe window, the SDK will next try to use XDM (cross-document messaging) to communicate with a running kernel instance.
+3.  **Cicada API**: Lastly, the SDK will attempt to communicate over `localhost:3301` to a running HTTP MetaNet service.
+This *Port 3301 Substrate* is named Cicada, in honor of [Cicada 3301](https://en.wikipedia.org/wiki/Cicada_3301).

 ## License